 What We Collect

-We collect anonymous data, including Internet addresses, time of visits and viewed.
+We collect anonymous data, including Internet addresses, time of visits, and pages viewed.
 We use this information to monitor and improve the performance of the site.

 Types of non-public personal information we may collect on or through the site include:

 - name, postal address, email address, and telephone number;

 - information received on applications, forms, and in other communications to us, whether in writing, in person, by telephone, or by any other means;

 - information about your interactions and transactions with us or others; and